5 Ways to Hear Your Intuitive Voice

 The value of disengagement begins biophysically in the brain.
 When we allow ourselves to become distracted with mind-calming activities such as gardening or painting, the microtubules in our brain literally desynchronize, or un-align, granting the creative part of our psyche some breathing space.

 Because intuition and creativity both stem from the right side of the brain, both need this unstructured maneuvering room to fully emanate.
-This is why disengaging activities such as drawing, running, or even a short walk to the coffee pot can provide the much-needed space for intuitive genius to blossom from our subconscious, and thus consciously present itself.
+This is why disengaging activities such as doodling, jogging, or even a short walk to the coffee pot can provide the much-needed space for intuitive genius to blossom from our subconscious and consciously present itself.

 Author Anne Lamott provided a great analogy when she said, "Almost everything will work again if you unplug it for a few minutes".
 The answers are always there, but sometimes we just need to unhinge or unplug - get out of our own way - and let them appear.